Castine Hoard

-The Castine Hoard (also known as The Castine Deposit) is the name given to a treasure trove of around 500–2,000 North American colonial coins that were found in Castine, Maine.
+The Castine Hoard (also known as The Castine Deposit) is the name given to a treasure trove of around 500–2,000 North American colonial coins that were found in Castine, Maine, United States.
 The coins were from various countries, and were buried sometime in the late 1600s.
 In the early 1840s the coins were discovered on a farm owned by the Grindle family.

 Origin

 The coins were thought to have been a secret stash belonging to Baron Jean-Vincent d'Abbadie de Saint-Castin.
 Castin moved from France to the new world, becoming a battalion leader and later a baron following the death of his father.
 Jean eventually fell in love with the trading post of Pentagoet, and moved there once his army duties had been complete.
 While in Pentagoet he became more than friendly with the Indians, eventually becoming a local chief.
 Jean later married the daughter of another chief, and they had a daughter.
 In 1704, British forces led by Major Church stormed and captured the village of Pentagoet.
 Fearing the British would discover her father's stash, Jean's daughter buried the coins in a safer spot.
-Within an hour though she was captured, and never returned to take the money for herself.
+She was captured within an hour and never returned to recover the money.
 Baron Jean Vincent, who was away on family business, died in France a few days after his daughter's capture.